 - US: Criterion 2on1 BD (2011) and 2-DVD (2007) w/Crook’s Tour, also in 4-BD/5-film Classic H

 - Criterion Prime Video HD

-But there are a couple of caveats: unfortunately, Criterion’s DVD transfers of both films, including that in the box set, are somewhat compromised by their short-sighted decision to windowbox them.
+But there are a couple of caveats: unfortunately, Criterion’s DVD transfers of both films, including Lady in the huge box set, are somewhat compromised by their short-sighted decision to windowbox them.
 This was intended to avoid losing image to overscan when viewed on now defunct CRT screens.
-But Criterion continued the practise long after the prevalence of flat panel displays, with either no overscan or the option to turn it off.
+But Criterion continued the practise long after the prevalence of flat panel displays, which have either no overscan or the option to turn it off.
 Criterion’s BD may well be free of windowboxing but some initial stand-alone pressings have deteriorated and will either not load the menu properly or play the primary film beyond the layer change.
 The playing surface on defective copies can still appear pristine.
-Later pressings, including those in the 2016 box set, are unaffected.
+Later pressings, including those in the 2016 Hitch box set, are unaffected.
 If you have a faulty disc, email Jon Mulvaney for a replacement.

 - The Lady Vanishes (1985) – Michael Wilmington

 - TLV: All Aboard!
 (2011) – Geoffrey O’Brien

 - TLV: Tea and Treachery (2011) – Charles Barr